Exhausts

 Check at idle with can of spray carb cleaner or unlit propane torch jet.
 Spray or direct jet at each injector base in turn.
 Any change in engine rpm indicates leaking seal.
 Also check intake manifold gasket area and look for combination of bad hose from fuel pressure regulator and leaking pressure regulator.

-Exhaust Replacement: Brands
+Exhaust and Converter Replacement: Brands

+Exhaust Replacement Brands.
 [Editor: Numerous questions about which brands to buy are addressed below.]

 [Editor] Consensus seems to be that Volvo OEM is number one in quality, followed by Bosal, then Starla/Walker, then everybody else.
 Some limited (non-statistically-significant) anecdotal reports about Starla show lighter metal, poor welds or misaligned pipes or hangers.
 Buy your Volvo OEM kit from one of the low-price dealers or Volvo shops (see the Parts FAQ file for referrals).
+The Volvo OEM system has a lifetime warranty on mufflers, not on pipes.

-Exhaust Replacement: Procedures.
+Exhaust and Converter Replacement: Procedures.

 Warning on Electrical Welding.
 [Editor] Before doing any electrical welding on the exhaust system, disconnect the engine FI and ignition computers and SRS crash sensor so stray currents do not cause these expensive components to fail.
 Many shops ignore this advice and may cause unexplained performance problems after simple exhaust work.